pajhiwo/python_help/Data_types.md

 done by 2 sets ->  is done by `&` --> `Set1 & Set2`

 ## Sequences
-It is ordered set - organized by non negative indexes: String, List, Tuple, Dict, Set, byteArray
+It is ordered set - organized by non negative indexes: String, List, Tuple, Dict, range, byteArray

 ## String